The Children of the World Project

 After my wife, Linda, and I personally called every one of the 50 who were chosen (and you can imagine their enthusiastic reactions), under the direction of musical pro Martha Woodhull, the choir then spent several weeks rehearsing their parts.

 In addition to these incredibly talented voices, we added another group of child stars with the understanding that everyone would be treated equally, regardless of their name or credits.
 This had been the same policy adopted by the original cast of We Are The World.
-This group included, Drew Barrymore, Danielle Brisebois, Alyssa Milano, Danny Pintauro, Alfonso Ribeiro and others who would go on to greatness, including Miss Saigon, Lea Salonga.
+This group included, Drew Barrymore, Danielle Brisebois, Alyssa Milano, Danny Pintauro, Alfonso Ribeiro, Kim Fields and others who would go on to greatness, including Miss Saigon, Lea Salonga.

 Then, on April 27, 1985, one of the finest children’s choirs ever assembled walked into the Westlake Studios on Melrose Avenue in Hollywood and recorded “the children’s version” of We Are The World.